Skip to content

 4. Disability and Senior Citizens Eligibility

-• Individuals receiving Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) may qualify.
+• Individuals receiving Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) typically qualify.

-• Seniors enrolled in Medicare Savings Programs or Senior Assistance Programs may be eligible.
+• Seniors enrolled in Medicare Savings Programs or state-based Senior Assistance Programs may also be eligible.

-• Disabled veterans receiving Veterans Affairs (VA) disability benefits can qualify under certain providers.
+• Disabled veterans receiving Veterans Affairs (VA) disability benefits qualify under specific service providers.

 5. Eligibility for Homeless Individuals

-• Individuals living in homeless shelters, transitional housing, or temporary assistance programs can qualify for free government tablets.
+• Individuals currently living in homeless shelters, transitional housing, or temporary assistance facilities are often eligible for free government tablets to help them get back on their feet.

-• Young adults who have aged out of the foster care system and receive federal assistance may also be eligible.
+• Young adults who have aged out of the foster care system and receive federal assistance may also qualify.

 6. Who is NOT Eligible for a Free Government Tablet?

-• Your household income exceeds 200% of the Federal Poverty Level.
+• Your household income exceeds 200% of the Federal Poverty Level and you have no other qualifying factors.

-• No one in your household participates in government assistance programs.
+• No one in your household participates in any government assistance programs.

-• You already received a free government tablet within the allowed program timeframe.
+• You already received a free government tablet within the current benefit period.

 Apply Now